 Determining Seniority Sample Clauses

 Determining Seniority.
-All Flight Crew Members shall be credited with their seniority held as of the effective date of this Agreement and shall continue to accumulate in accordance with the provisions of the Agreement.
-For all Flight Crew Members hired on or after November 9, 2002, seniority shall commence from date of hire.
-“Date of hire” shall be determined as the earliest of:
+All Flight Crew Members shall be credited with their seniority held as of the date of ratification of this Agreement and shall continue to accumulate in accordance with the provisions of the Agreement.
+For all Flight Crew Members hired on or after the date of ratification, seniority shall commence from date of hire.
+“Date of hire” shall be determined as the earliest of: a) the first day of the Flight Crew Member’s training, if it is contiguous to continued employment within Flight Operations as a Flight Crew Member, or b) the first day of active flight operation, or c) the first day for which pay is received by Flight Crew Member in accordance with the pay scales in this Agreement.
+Note: Notwithstanding c) above, Flight Crew Members who share the same date of hire shall have their relative seniority determined by a lottery.

 Determining Seniority.
 Seniority will be determined as follows: One (1) year of service equals nineteen hundred and fifty (1,950) hours worked as applicable.